-People often search for an “accident attorney near me” which will produce results for attorneys that are geographically in an office nearest to the location of the searcher.
-It is not wise to believe that the attorney nearest your location is the best for you.
+People often search for “accident attorney near me” which will produce results for attorneys that are geographically in an office nearest to the location of the searcher.
+It is not always wise to believe that the attorney nearest your location is the best for you.
 Many attorneys claim to be the best motorcycle accident attorney without realizing the intricacies and special circumstances associated with motorcycle involved accidents.
 Simply put, a car accident lawyer doesn’t necessarily have the superior knowledge and experience that a motorcycle lawyer needs to be the best.
 At Brian and Brian at Pistotnik Law, we have nearly 50 years of experience helping motorcycle accident victims.

 What is My Motorcycle Accident Case Worth?

 Motorcycle accidents often result in severe injuries.
 Even though only 4% of the vehicles on Kansas roadways are motorcycles, they account for being involved in at least 11% of all accidents.
 Statistics show that motorcyclists are 32% more likely to be killed in a collision than drivers of passenger vehicles.

 The value of a case involving a motorcycle accident has much in common with a case involving a passenger vehicle accident in that the core elements are medical bills, economic loss, and noneconomic loss—or pain and suffering.
 How much a motorcycle accident case is worth will depend on those factors and others.

 Where motorcycle accidents differ significantly from car accidents is when taking into account the comparative fault of the motorcyclist.
 This is where inexperienced motorcycle accident lawyers can damage a case.
 The dollar value of a case is reduced by the fault of the driver.

 For example, if a jury awards $100,000 but a jury assigns 25% of the fault for causing the accident to the motorcyclist, the jury award is reduced by 25% to $75,000.